jamesdiacono/Replete/plugins/mcp/methodology.md

 # REPL-driven development

 This document describes a methodology for developing JavaScript modules using REPL-driven development.
-It involves frequent use of [Replete](https://repletejs.org), a text-editor integrated, multi-platform JavaScript REPL, to evaluate expressions, statements, and whole files.
+It involves using [Replete](https://repletejs.org), a multi-platform JavaScript REPL, to frequently evaluate expressions, statements, and whole files.
 This not only provides feedback on the behavior of code as it is written, but also lets us conveniently test modules in total isolation.

 Unlike most JavaScript REPLs, Replete supports the evaluation of import statements and other module syntax.
 This means that, in general, it is possible to evaluate the entire text of compatible JavaScript modules without error on at least one platform (Deno, Node.js, the browser, etc.).
 For example, user interface components can only be evaluated in the browser, whereas modules that export pure functions can be evaluated in any platform.